a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 trip which was both scenic and pleasant (see series of three photos above).
 But his spirit and pride took a fall on reaching Roseville, where the train stopped to change crews.
 As we were slowing down I jumped off, holding on to the ladder until my feet were moving the same speed as the ground before letting go.
 Chapman, either too tired or really not aware of the technique, took a tumble and went rolling in the cinders.
 Immediately the yard loudspeakers squealed and a deep voice boomed out from the tower, "Better teach your friend how to get off before you ride again."

-When standing we were about waist deep to the cars roof, giving us a great view of the train and countryside.
+we were about waist deep to the cars roof, giving us a great view of the train and countryside.
 The hatches were quite heavy and there was no chance of them shutting accidentally.
 And we could duck down inside to avoid detection.
 My dad, before he died, was Superintendent of Car Service for PFE.
-If he could have seen us riding in his cars then he would have turned over in his grave.
+If he could have seen us riding in his cars he would have turned over in his grave.
 But maybe he was watching over us because we never had a problem.

 In the late 1950's I was in the Army and stationed at Fort Sam Houston in San Antonio, Texas.
 My buddy Carl and I had never been to New Orleans which was about 550 miles distant.
 We arranged for three day passes, headed to the freight yards in early evening and jumped an east bound freight before dark.